PrintersForAnts/MetalBoop/README.md

 - MetalBoop is shorter 10mm vertically - so no need to worry about build plate crashes.
 - Simplified assembly using printed mounting jigs for MGW7 rail and magnet.

+> [!WARNING]
+> Unfortunately, MetalBoop does not bring only improvements.
+Due to increased rigidity between parts (magnet coupling), there is substantially more force needed to decouple Front plate.
+This means that nozzle presses against bed with much higher force and consequently can damage certain weak printpad surfaces.
+When deciding whether to use MetalBoop, you should consider this important fact.

 ## 3. Compatibility

 Same as plastic [Boop](https://github.com/PrintersForAnts/Boop).
 Any Voron0 type toolhead compatible with front plate (eg. Mini StealthBurner).
 100% compatible with [Dragon Burner v8 - DBv8](https://github.com/chirpy2605/voron/tree/main/V0/Dragon_Burner).
 All Hotends* and all Extruders are supported.